ome/omero-user-scripts/README.md

 camdu@warwick.ac.uk

 ###### Description ######
-Scripts developed by the Computing and Advanced Microscopy Development Unit at the Universit of Warwick.
+Scripts developed by the Computing and Advanced Microscopy Development Unit at the University of Warwick.